KostasValeckas/PyLongslit/_sources/installation.rst.txt

     python3.10 -m venv PyLongslit

 You can replace ``PyLongslit`` with any name you like.
-This will create a new environment with the Python version 3.10 installed.
+This will create a new environment with Python version 3.10 installed.

 .. note::